 Time to take your golf bag out of storage; bring out the shorts, cleats and shades; and put an iron to your Minnesoyta polo shirt.
 We’re back!

-Yes, the rumors are true.
+Yes, the Minnesota Soybean Growers Association is teeing up the return of in-person events.
 After a virtual shift in 2020, the Biodiesel Open is returning to an in-person format in 2021.
 For many Minnesota Soybean Growers Association directors and advocates, the Biodiesel Open will be the first in-person gathering among MSGA farmer leaders in more than a year.

 “We’re very excited to once again welcome back our farmers and sponsors for the Biodiesel Open,” said MSGA President Jamie Beyer, who farms in Wheaton.
 “It will be great to reunite with everyone for a good cause – I know I’m looking forward to it.”